 multiple-value-call (CLHS 5.3 The data and control flow dictionary) or a similar "multiple-value-" macro is used for accessing all the "returned" values, f.e. as an actual list.

 # Mathemagical Xserver cursor placement.

-Much like tiled-view management, the Xserver cursor can be placed anywhere within the bounds of a screen by halving it.
+Much like split-view management, the Xserver cursor can be placed anywhere within the bounds of a screen by halving it.
 Begin in the center of a screen, then split it (left, right, top, or bottom) and center the cursor within one of the halves.